-Planned maintenance uses monitoring, analysis, and proactive servicing to avoid these costly breakdowns and resolve minor issues well before they escalate.
-By incorporating the known root causes of failure, planned activities are designed to maintain peak operating condition until the next planned maintenance cycle arrives.
-Unlike reactive maintenance, the planned approach emphasizes predictability with respect to spare parts consumption, scheduled downtime, and asset lifespan.
+Planned maintenance, on the other hand, utilizes monitoring, analysis, and proactive servicing to preemptively address issues, avoiding costly breakdowns.
+By incorporating known root causes of failure, planned activities aim to sustain peak operating condition until the next scheduled maintenance cycle.
+This approach emphasizes predictability concerning spare parts consumption, scheduled downtime, and overall asset lifespan.

 Planned and Preventive Maintenance